 Precluded: STAT 475-3, MATH 475-3, MATH 499-3 Applied Multivariate Analysis, MATH 675-5

-STAT 699-(1-3) Special Topics in Statistics This topic for the course varies, depending on student interest and faculty availability.
+STAT 699-(1-3) Special Topics in Statistics The topic for this course varies, depending on student interest and faculty availability.
 This course may be taken any number of times provided all the topics are distinct.